faithconnors/bitler/README.md

 # Bitler
 ### The coin of Ancapistan
-* Made with love by Faith Connors *
+.hack//Made with love by Faith Connors

 ## Features:
 - Based off Cryptonote for ridiculously slow hashrates